Nemofinder90/Duplicate-Detective/README.md

 Find and remove duplicate files within a chosen folder!
 This tool compares file *content*, so it finds identical files even if their names are different.
 It's useful for cleaning up any folder, including Sims 4 Mods/CC folders where renamed duplicates can occur.

 ![Screenshot of Duplicate Detective](<https://github.com/Nemofinder90/Duplicate-Detective/blob/main/Screenshot%202025-04-14%20004259.png?raw=true>)
-*(Replace the placeholder URL above with a link to a screenshot of your app)*

 ## Features